-This is a post by Ladder’s Lead Designer, Natalie Lazo.
+This brand guide is from Ladder’s former Director of Design, Natalie Lazo.
 In it she shares her experiences building brands and growing businesses with iteration-focused, research-driven design principles, giving advice along the way to help you develop and refine your brand.

 Building a business is hard.